 In the autumn term children commence their learning with the topic ‘Animals including Humans’.
-Children compare the structure of a variety of common animals and explore the diversity of the diets of different eaten.
+Children compare the physical features of a variety of common animals and explore the diversity of the diets different animals eat.

 In the spring term children commence their learning about ‘Everyday Materials’.
 Children identify and name a variety of materials and compare these so that they can tell the difference between an object and the material it is made from.

 In the autumn term children embark on their ‘Plants’ topic during which, they compare and contrast familiar plants and keep records of how plants have changed over time.

 In the autumn term children build on the knowledge and skills acquired in year one by completing the topic ‘Uses of Everyday Materials’.
 Children compare the uses of everyday materials in and around the school with materials found in other places.
 They observe closely, identifying and classifying the uses of different materials, and record their observations.

 In the spring term children build on the knowledge and skills acquired in year one when they complete the topic ‘Living things and their habitats’.
 Children compare the differences between things that are living, dead, and things that have never been alive.
 They explore the diversity of food that is eaten by animals, and the habitats that they live in.

 In the summer term children build on the learning from year one when they cover the topic of ‘Plants’.
 Children observe and describe how seeds and bulbs grow into mature plants.
 Pupils observe and record, the growth of a variety of plants as they change over time.